 It’s equally important to know which plants are harmful to cats.

-Many common houseplants can be toxic.
-For instance, lilies are highly toxic and can cause severe kidney damage if ingested.
+Lilies are highly toxic to cats and can cause severe kidney damage if ingested.
 Lilies often feature in bouquets or bunches of flowers.

 Aloe vera, while beneficial for humans, can be harmful to cats and lead to stomach upset and vomiting.